USS O'Kane: Service history

 In January 2007, O'Kane departed Pearl Harbor for a scheduled deployment with the John C. Stennis group.
 In February, O'Kane entered the U.S. 5th Fleet Area of Operations (AoO) to conduct Maritime Security Operations.
 In August the guided-missile destroyer participated in exercise Valiant Shield 2007.
 In August, O'Kane returned home after a seven-month deployment.

 In April 2008, O'Kane went on a surge deployment with the Nimitz Carrier Strike Group in the western Pacific.
 In June, O'Kane returned to homeport after a seven-week underway period.
 In July the guided-missile destroyer participated in the Rim of the Pacific (RIMPAC) 2008.

 In February 2009, O'Kane returned to Pearl Harbor homeport after a four-and-a-half-month underway period which included ANNUALEX 20G and the defense of Iraqi oil platforms in the Persian Gulf.
 In September, O'Kane departed homeport for a western Pacific deployment.
 In November the guided-missile destroyer participated in Annual Exercise (ANNUALEX) 21G.
 In December, O'Kane returned to Naval Station Pearl Harbor after her deployment.

 In July 2010, O'Kane departed Joint Base Pearl Harbor-Hickam for a Middle East deployment as part of Commander, Task Force-Iraqi Maritime, supporting maritime security cooperation efforts in the U.S. 5th Fleet Area of Responsibility (AoR).

 In February 2011, O'Kane returned home after her seven-month deployment.
 On 14 April, O'Kane, fired and guided an SM-3 Block IA missile that intercepted the intermediate-range ballistic missile, the 21st successful intercept, in 25 attempts, for the Aegis Ballistic Missile Defense.
 In November the participated in integrated training exercise "Koa Kai 12-1", off the coast of Hawaii.

 On 23 March 2012, O'Kane departed Pearl Harbor for a scheduled Middle East deployment with a primary focus on Ballistic Missile Defense operations.
 In November, O'Kane returned to her homeport in Pearl Harbor after seven-and-a-half-month deployment.

 The ship entered Pearl Harbor Naval Shipyard in February 2015 for an overhaul at a total cost of over $56 million.
 It ended in February 2016, four days shy of a full year.

 On 4 March 2017, O'Kane departed Pearl Harbor for an Eastern Pacific Deployment to participate in Northern Edge.
 She made her way to Port Hueneme, San Diego, and Juneau Alaska.
 O'Kane returned to Pearl Harbor 15 June 2017.

 On 3 November 2017, O'Kane departed Joint Base Pearl Harbor heading towards the Western Pacific.
 For the next seven months O'Kane remained the ready ballistic missile defense asset for Defense of Guam.
 During these seven months O'Kane made three short port visits to Guam, Saipan, and at the request of the Commanding Officer, Yokosuka, Japan.
 O'Kane was welcomed back to Pearl Harbor on 4 June 2018.

+O'Kane arrived at the Port of Colombo, situated in Colombo, Sri Lanka on 21 August 2024 on a replenishment visit.
+The vessel is scheduled to depart the island on 22 August 2024.